Tour ID: 10002133

 After you've walked with the animals, you will drive over the bridge that connects Phillip Island.
 Look out for more camera opportunities as you will be awed by the beauty of this rugged coastline, with views out to the great Southern Ocean.
 The island attracts up to 3 million visitors per year as a haven for wildlife lovers and motorcycle enthusiasts, with the Moto GP track being a famous Phillip Island Landmark.

 The Nobbies has views that stretch right out over the Bass Strait.
 This spectacular sightseeing spot contrasts the crashing of the powerful sea against the rugged south coast with long views of the horizon over the Bass Strait.
 You will be awed by the sight of thousands of fur seals sunbathing and looking after their young at Seal Rocks, just a kilometre and a half offshore from The Nobbies.
 Over 10,000 fur seals use this area to sunbathe, breed, and raise their young with stunning views across the Bass Strait.
 The Nobbies is also home to graceful sea birds and other marine life.

 If you think baby seals and cuddly koalas are cute, wait until you get a look at the world's smallest penguins at the Penguin Parade.
 After visiting the tourist and information centre, you will head down to the Penguin Parade.
 Here, little penguins will break free from the waves to waddle onto the shore, burrowing their nests to rest their heads for the night.
 From viewing stations close by, you will watch these tiny penguins in the largest colony of little penguins in the world.

-Enjoy Devonshire tea, hot scones with tea or coffee.
 Includes entrance to Maru Koala and Animal Park and Phillip Island Penguin Parade.

-Dinner is available for purchase.
+Dinner is available for purchase during the tour.

 1:15 PM Daily